herbelin/cours-preuves-ordinateur/tp/tp2.md

 Axiom not_not_elim : forall A : Prop, ~~A -> A.
 ```

-  1. Montrer en Coq que cet axiome entraîne le tiers-exclus : `forall A : Prop, A \/ ~ A`.
+  1. Montrer en Coq que cet axiome entraîne le tiers-exclu : `forall A : Prop, A \/ ~ A`.

 On se propose maintenant de formaliser le paradoxe des buveurs, dû à Smullyan: